-But the group descided to continue walking where they were.
+But the group decided to continue walking through the village.
 Another man saw them and made a phone call.
-While on the phone, he was looking at the group and 15 minutes later, a white VW van arrived.
-Two officers stepped out of the car, trying to stop the group.
+While on the phone, he was looking at the group and 15 minutes later, what was described as a white VW van arrived.
+Two officers stepped out of the car, and stopped the group.

 One officer asked them where they were from and if they had documents.

 One Syrian individual showed him his document and the officer made a phone call, saying: